FAIRDataPipeline/FAIR-CLI/docs/PROPOSAL.md

 ## Reset
 Remove any staging set before `push`:
 ```
-$ fdp reset
+$ dante reset
 ```
 use `--hard` to force versions to return to the last synced version:
 ```
-$ fdp reset --hard
+$ dante reset --hard
 ```

 ## Removing files
-Again, alike to git have `fdp rm` and `fdp rm --cached`, to remove from tracking and the file system, or just tracking.
+Again, alike to git have `dante rm` and `dante rm --cached`, to remove from tracking and the file system, or just tracking.